-The Company's risk management system is designed to identify, measure, monitor, manage and report on the key risks that the Company faces.
+The Company's risk management system is designed to identify measure, monitor, manage and report on the key risks that the Company faces.

 The Company's risk management policies establish a set of guiding principles and a common framework to effectively and systematically measure and manage risk.
-It defines the overall framework of risk relevant processes, organisational structures, and functional activities that create the Company's comprehensive internal control and ERM system.
+It defines the overall framework of risk relevant processes, organisational structures, and functional activities that create the Company's comprehensive internal control and Risk Management System (RMS)